R101: Final flight

 R101 departed from Cardington on the evening of 4 October 1930 for its intended destination of Karachi, via a refuelling stop at Ismaïlia in Egypt, under the command of Flight Lieutenant Carmichael Irwin.
-Lord Thomson, Secretary of State for Air; Sir Sefton Brancker, Director of Civil Aviation; Squadron Leader William Palstra, RAAF Air Liaison Officer (ALO) to the British Air Ministry; Director of Airship Development Reginald Colmore; and both Lt.
-Col. V. C. Richmond and Michael Rope were passengers.
+Passengers included Lord Thomson, Secretary of State for Air; Air Vice Marshal Sir Sefton Brancker, Director of Civil Aviation; Squadron Leader William Palstra, RAAF Air Liaison Officer to the British Air Ministry; and Director of Airship Development, Reginald Colmore.
+Representing the designers were Lt.
+Col. V. C. Richmond and Michael Rope.

 The weather forecast on the morning of 4 October was generally favourable, predicting south to south-westerly winds of between 20 and 30 m.p.h.
-(32 and 48 km/h) at 2,000 ft over northern France, with conditions improving over southern France and the Mediterranean Sea.
+(32 and 48 km/h) at 2,000 ft over northern France, with conditions improving over southern France and the Mediterranean.
 Although the mid-day forecast indicated some deterioration in the situation, this was not considered to be alarming enough to cancel the planned voyage.
-A course was planned which would take R101 over London, Paris and Toulouse, crossing the French coast near Narbonne.
+A course was plotted which would take R101 over London, Paris and Toulouse, crossing the French coast near Narbonne.

 Fine rain was beginning to fall when, at dusk, with all the crew and passengers aboard, R101 readied for departure.
 Under the illuminating spotlights, the jettisoning of water ballast to bring the airship into trim was clearly visible.
 Squadron Leader Booth, the commander of R100, was watching the departure from the tower's observation gallery and estimated that two tons had been discharged from the nose and a further ton from the midships tanks.
 R101 cast off from the mast at 18:36 GMT to a cheer from the crowd which had gathered to witness the event, gently backed from the tower, and, as another ton of ballast was jettisoned, the engines were opened up to about half power and the airship slowly began to climb away, initially heading northeast to fly over Bedford before making a 180° turn to port to pass north of Cardington.